eth-cscs/sarus/doc/cookbook/gpu/cuda_nbody.rst

 ***********

 A fast n-body simulation is included as part of the `CUDA Software Development Kit samples <https://developer.nvidia.com/cuda-code-samples>`_.
-The n-body sample simulates the gravitational interaction and motion of a group of bodies.
+The CUDA n-body sample code simulates the gravitational interaction and motion of a group of bodies.
-The application is completely implemented in CUDA C and can make efficient use of multiple GPUs to calculate all-pairs gravitational interactions.
+The code is written with CUDA and C and can make efficient use of multiple GPUs to calculate all-pairs gravitational interactions.
 More details of the implementation can be found in this article by Lars Nyland et al.:
 `Fast N-Body Simulation with CUDA